 This one pan indian coconut chicken curry is delicious, fast and flexible!
 Tender chicken and vegetables are coated in a creamy sauce that is slightly sweet with a hint of spice.
-With my tips, this foolproof chicken curry is ready in under an hour!
+With my tips, this foolproof Indian chicken recipe is ready in under an hour!

-All fabulous reasons to add this Coconut Chicken Curry or this vegan Cauliflower and Chickpea Curry to your monthly dinner rotation!
+All fabulous reasons to add this Coconut Chicken Curry or this Chicken Madras to your monthly dinner rotation!

 So what is a curry?

 Throughout India and Southeast Asia, you'll find curries everywhere!
 Simply put, it's almost any combination of vegetables, meats and or/ legumes cooked in a spiced sauce.
 Vegetarian, vegan, chicken, lamb or seafood based, hot and spicy or mild and comforting, the range of curries is infinite.
 What truly makes curries special is the combination of spices used.
 Want to learn more about Indian ingredients?
 Then be sure to check out my Indian Market Guide.

 Step #1: Mash up the garlic, chile, and ginger - a mortar and pestle is great for this!

 Step #2: Cook the onions, mashed up garlic, chile and ginger, and then add the spices!
 Tip: Sauteing the spices before adding any liquid to the pan really brings out all the flavors of the spices and works for all kinds of dishes - not just curries!